RoySegall/gizra.com/src/_posts/2018-02-22-working-without-automatic-tests.md

 That was just my rant about the mindset of believing that all will be well, QA will catch our bugs and hey, that's why we have staging environments, business owners will test and check everything there, but the business owners and QA people, no matter how amazing at their job they are, they are still humans, why the heck we give a job that a bot can do to a human? that just seems to me that we are still trying to stop evolution, bots will take over our world, get over it, there's no way around.
 [Skynet is coming!]

-just kidding, you still need QA, this is not a replacement, this is just making QA's life easier, instead of testing the whole thing each time, they are confident that they only need to test what is stated in the release.
+just kidding, you still need QA, this is not a replacement, this is just making QA's life easier, instead of testing the whole thing each time, they are confident that they only need to test what is stated in the release, because what automatic tests are quite good at catching are permissions for different roles of users for various features, it's really easy to write a permission test and it will save the QA team the trouble of checking permissions for each feature each time a new thing is developed which you should be doing if you don't have any kind of automated tests.
+There are just some things that you can't just test each time a new release has been made, core site functionality that is developed and then just expected to work all the time, but you can't expect that unless you have some sort of automated tests.

-From a developer POV, at first at may seem that it's just boring, hard or even unnecessary but believe me, once you get used to it, you never want to code without it, you are always confident that your code really works and you don't have to go into different users to test with different permissions that the same feature work, you don't have to worry about messing up other features or logic.
+From a developer POV, at first it may seem that it's just boring, hard or even unnecessary but believe me, once you get used to it, you never want to code without it, you are always confident that your code really works and you don't have to go into different users to test with different permissions that the same feature work, you don't have to worry about messing up other features or logic.

 You need to make sure to integrate different types of tests for each type of technology you are using, don't focus on one layer and leave the rest.
 It just makes you a better developer and more importantly a more chilled developer, you are confident, you are covered, you are one of the best, what more do you need?